Biography

 They celebrated their 50 wedding anniversary in June 2006.

 The last 21st of May 2008, Maurice André was 75 years old.
-The city of Alès organized a great homage to the trumpet player.

 See the program of this celebration